Farm Operators, Principal and Secondary

 Production contract.
 The contractor usually owns the commodity during production, and the farmer is paid a fee for services rendered.
 The contract specifies farmer and contractor responsibilities for inputs and practices.
 The contractor often provides specific inputs and services, production guidelines, and technical advice.
 In livestock contracts, for example, contractors typically provide feed, veterinary services, transportation, and young animals.
 The contract is finalized before production of the commodity.

-The share of production under contract is highest (roughly half) for moderate-sales, very large, and nonfamily farms.
-Poultry and hogs account for most of the production under contract for moderate-sales farms.
-These commodities account for much smaller shares of contract production for very large and nonfamily farms.
-Contract production is dispersed over a larger array of commodities—dairy, high-value crops, cattle, and grains/oilseeds—for very large and nonfamily farms.
-Nevertheless, the majority of U.S. farm production is sold through spot markets.
+The share of production under contract is highest for moderate-sales (44 percent) and nonfamily farms (42 percent).
+Poultry accounts for most of the production under contract for moderate-sales farms.
+Among nonfamily farms, contract production is concentrated in two commodities: cattle and high-value crops.
+Nevertheless, the majority of the value of U.S. farm production (65 percent) is sold through spot markets and not through contracts.

-Small farms make up about 58 percent of the farms with contracts, but account for only 24 percent of the production under contract—about the same share of contract production as for midsize farms.
-In contrast, large-scale and nonfamily farms together account for only 15 percent of farms with contracts, but 54 percent of contract production.
+Small farms make up about 59 percent of the farms with contracts, but account for only 24 percent of the production under contract.
+In contrast, large-scale and nonfamily farms together account for only 18 percent of farms with contracts, but 56 percent of contract production.
 The share of production under contract per contracting farm is much higher for large-scale and nonfamily farms than for small family farms.